KristofferC/TimerOutputs.jl/README.md

 ## Usage

-The easiest way to show how the package work is with a simple example:
+The easiest way to show how the package work is with a few examples.

 ```julia
 using TimerOutputs